Extremal metrics for the Paneitz Operator on closed four-Manifolds: Introduction

 Finally, the number of negative eigenvalues $N([g])$ of $P_g$ is also an invariant of $[g]$ as shown in \cite{Canzani2}.

-Before stating our main results, we discuss some terminology.
-From (\ref{ConfTransP}) we deduce that the eigenvalues of the Paneitz operator scale like $c^{-2}$ when the metric $g$ is multiplied by a positive constant $c$: $\lambda_k(P_{cg}) = c^{-2}\lambda_k(P_g)$.
+From (\ref{ConfTransP}), we deduce that the eigenvalues of the Paneitz operator scale like $c^{-2}$ when the metric $g$ is multiplied by a positive constant $c$: $\lambda_k(P_{cg}) = c^{-2}\lambda_k(P_g)$.
 Therefore, in order to study possible extremal metrics for the $k$-th eigenvalue functional associated with $P_g$,

 some sort of normalization is required.
 We will argue that constraining the volume is enough and more natural in this context.
-To this end, assume $\text{Vol}(M^4,g)=1$ and define $C(g)\subset [g]$ by
+To this end, fixed a background metric $g\in [g]$, and set